Chub

 An underrated dry-fly quarry — chub rise freely to surface imitations and grasshopper patterns, offering exciting visual sport across European rivers.

 Medium to large rivers with moderate flow, gravel and sand substrates, and bankside vegetation.
-Favours shaded stretches under overhanging trees.
+Favours shaded stretches under trees.

 25–60 cm, typically 0.5–2 kg; exceptional fish in productive rivers can exceed 4 kg.